SLP-Community/SexLab-Wiki/docs/slp/how-to-play.md

 Instead of simple timers, enjoyment is calculated based on:

-1. **Stage Tags** - Each animation stage has tags indicating intensity
-2. **Interaction Types** - Physics detect penetration, grinding, handjobs, etc.
+1. **Collision Interactions** - In-built 3D physics detection allows the system to be aware of penetration, grinding, handjobs, and other actions (as well as their intensity) among participating actors.
+2. **Stage Tags and Position Tags** - The system relies on stage tags as well as position tags, allowing it to detect nature of interactions and their intensity.
+This relies heavily on the comprehensive integration of tags from SLAnimStageLabels and HentaiRim in the SLSB conversions.
-3. **Actor Preferences** - Individual actors respond differently
+3. **Actor Preferences** - Individual actors respond differently based on their arousal level, sexual preferences, sub/dom status, and relationship ranks.
+4. **User Interactions** - A highly configurable enjoyment minigame which offers additional enjoyment gain or reductions and has its own rewards and penalties.

 ### Interaction Detection